OSGeoLabBp/tutorials/english/data_processing/lessons/pc_filter.rst

 Simple solution in gawk
 -----------------------

-Our program is so short we can input in the command line.
+Our program is so short we can input it in the command line.
 It will write every 10th line to the output.

 .. code:: awk